 Use an herb rub or marinade before cooking to give the turkey a richer flavor and keep the flesh moist and the skin crisp.
 Using olive oil instead of butter for the rub lowers the saturated fat content — the "bad" fat that can contribute to heart disease, according to the American Heart Association.

 Read more: How to Cook a 25-Pound Turkey

 Combine your seasonings, which can include ground fennel seeds, fresh rosemary, salt and pepper, in a large mixing bowl.
 Pour in the olive oil and mix well.

-Place the butterflied turkey skin side-up on a clean board.
+Place the butterflied turkey skin-side up on a clean board.
 Drizzle the seasoning and olive oil mixture over the top.
 Work it under the skin on the breast and leg with your fingers.
 Coat the entire top of the bird and spread a little to the underside.
 Refrigerate at least six hours or overnight.

-Place the turkey on a roasting tray, skin-up.
+Place the turkey on a roasting tray, skin-side up.
+If the drumsticks and wings overlap the tray slightly, try to tuck them in as much as possible.
 Pour half a cup of chicken stock into the tray around the turkey.
 Put the tray with turkey into the oven on the rack.

 Roast for 2 1/2 hours, checking the bird every 25 minutes.
+Increase cooking times for larger turkeys.
+Go by internal temperature for readiness.
 Add extra stock if the tray goes dry.
 Use a serving spoon to take some of the juices from the tray and pour over the top of the butterflied turkey each time you open the oven to check.

 Remove from the oven when the skin is brown and crisp, but not burned.
-Allow to rest for 30 minutes before serving to let the juices settle and the turkey meat relax.
+Take care removing the turkey from the oven; it's very heavy and easy to drop.
+Allow to rest for 30 minutes before serving to let the juices settle and the turkey meat rest.